FRC-6390/Athena-Docs/content/Introduction/Github.md

 ---
 title: "GitHub"
 date: 2022-09-21T13:58:50-07:00
-description: " "
+description: "Getting started with java"
 weight: 2
 ---

 ![Java Installation](/gifs/github/image11.png?width=150px&height=150px,classes=border,shadow)

 #### What is GitHub?
 Github is a web-based platform with desktop support used for version control.
 Git simplifies the process of working with other people and makes it easy to collaborate on projects.
-Team members can work on files and easily merge their changes in with the master branch of the project
+Team members can work on files and easily merge their changes in with the master branch of the project.

 * Removes the need of using USB’s
 * Makes communication easier